ianhi/NESM-napari-micromanager-2023/napari-workshops/installation.md

 2. We use an environment to encapsulate the Python tools used for this workshop.
    This ensures that the requirements for this workshop do not interfere with your other Python projects.
-To create the environment (named `napari-tutorial`) and install Python 3.9 in it, enter the following command:
+To create the environment (named `NESM-2023`) and install Python 3.9 in it, enter the following command:

     ```bash
-    conda create -n napari-tutorial python=3.9
+    conda create -n NESM-2023 python=3.9.16 -c conda-forge
     ```

 3. Once the environment setup has finished, activate the environment:

     ```bash
-    conda activate napari-tutorial
+    conda activate NESM-2023
     ```

-    If you successfully activated the environment, you should now see `(napari-tutorial)` to the left of your command prompt.
+    If you successfully activated the environment, you should now see `(NESM-2023)` to the left of your command prompt.

 4. Install the workshop dependencies with the commands below.